On this page

 - numbers and ages of children they will cater to

-- daily routines.
+- daily routines

-Whether they will provide meals or ask you to pack lunch for your child.
+- whether they will provide meals or ask you to pack lunch for your child.

 Licensed early learning services receive government funding, but usually there is an additional cost for whānau | families.

-Centres set their own fee structures, so you'll need to check with the services you are interested in.
+Services set their own fee structures, so you'll need to check with the services you are interested in.
 Whānau-led centres like Playcentre or playgroups generally cost less than teacher-led centres.

-Choosing a centre
+Choosing a service#

 To find out more about the options available in your area you will need to check with individual services.
 This is because not all services even within the same group operate in exactly the same way.